RubenKelevra/pacman.store/README.md

 If you run on multiple machines in your local network IPFS will exchange the files locally rather than downloading the same file multiple times from the internet.

-The data is hold and shared by a collaborative cluster, which is provided by volunteers.
+The data is held and shared by a collaborative cluster, which is provided by volunteers.

 ## Cluster members